OpenWebconcept/owc-zgw-api/docs/getting-started/endpoints.md

 | zaakinformatieobjecten | informatieobjecttypen |  |
 | zaakobjecten | eigenschappen |  |

 All of these endpoints are callable as a method on your client.
-It will return an `OWC\ZGW\Endpoints\Endpoint` instance.
+It will return an subtype of the `OWC\ZGW\Endpoints\Endpoint` class.

 ```php
 $zakenEndpoint = $openzaakClient->zaaktypen();